- Who is eligible to participate in an Alternative Break Program-supported project?

 How much does it cost?

 That is entirely up to your project idea.
-The ABP is set up so that students create their own civic engagement project -- including what kind of work they will do, whom they work with, where they work, how they travel and where they stay, and how long they serve.
+The ABP is set up so that students create their own civic engagement projects; they ultimately make decisions about: what kind of work they will do, whom they work with, where they work, how they travel, where they stay, and how long they serve.
 All of these factors will determine the costs for each team member.
 The ABP may provide travel grants for up to six project participants.

 Is there ABP financial aid or scholarships available?